 story and photos by Cheryl Koller

 As you can imagine, the mine is damp and cold inside.
-However, it is very well lit and we did get to see a lot of fun stuff.
-Things like Malachite and Azurite, which are apparently signs that let the miners know copper ore is below.
+However, it is very well lit and we did get to see a lot of fun stuff, including things like Malachite and Azurite, which are apparently signs that let miners know that copper ore is below.
 We even got to see and touch a “baby gemstone” that was being formed.
 A blue-green color seemed out of place among the plain rocks, but it was breathtakingly beautiful.
 We were encouraged to touch it – then he told us it would be worth about 15,000 Euros if they mined it.
-YIKES!

 Tours and Special Events

-Outside the mine is the Copper Hut where all of the processing takes place.
-If you go after April 1st, this part of the tour will be open to the public as well.
-It is a great demonstration of how the potential copper was removed from the mine, crushed, melted and then became actual copper.
+Opportunities abound for further learning during the tour.
+Check out the Copper Hut, where you can see a a great demonstration of how potential copper was removed from the mine, crushed, melted and then became actual copper.

-Another part of the mine is only open after April 1st.
-That’s when the bats wake up and fly out of the mine.
+Also, as long as you’re taking a tour later than April 1, your tour can get a bit…batty.
+That’s when bats wake up and fly out of the mine.
 Yes, that’s right.
 BATS!
-We were allowed to go into this mine for about 10 minutes to see the bats as they slept.
-I tried to take a couple of pictures, but I was too worried that my flash would wake one and I knew I would freak out.
-We also got a quick lesson on bats and their hibernation.
-Nico was really a wealth of information!
+We were allowed to go into this part of the mine for about 10 minutes to see them as they slept.
+I tried to take pictures, but was too worried that my flash would wake one, which would have made me freak out.
+Thanks to our intrepid guide Nico, we also got a quick lesson on bats and their hibernation.

 Bookmark This Page Today for Exclusive Deals